 How to Manually Open and Close a Garage Door

 Like many homeowners, you assume your garage door will open and close on command.
-However, a power outage or a malfunctioning motor can lead to a stuck door.
+However, a power outage or a malfunctioning garage door motor can lead to a stuck garage door.
 Still, you’ll need to go to work or come home, and knowing how to open and close a garage door manually can limit the interruptions to your daily routine.

 Every garage door model features a failsafe, allowing you to open the door without using your garage door opener.
 This built-in process will work whether you’re inside or outside your garage, ensuring you can still go to work or school and return your car safely to your garage when you come back home.
 Whether your system needs maintenance or severe weather causes a power outage, knowing how to open or close your garage door manually from the inside or outside can save you time and prevent frustration when things don’t go as planned.